Red carpets, runway shows and dress up with his mom are all it took for John Harris to fall in love with fashion.

 “I think [the fashion industry has] to be like, very assertive in the way that they address these concerns,” Harris says.
 “It’s not enough to just say, ‘Oh, we hear you and we see you,’ or whatever the case.
 They have to actually have procedures … in place to kind of counteract the systemic discrimination that exists in his country, …. [and] it has to be very specific and very intentional.”

 The systemic issues can go back to early childhood development, and how Black youth perceives the brands that are made “for them.”
 If Black people are not represented in advertisements of certain brands, it can be easy to feel excluded from the fashion industry as a whole.

-Outside of that, getting started in the industry typically leads many to turn to unpaid internships, which isn’t always a viable option for some who need to work full-time paid positions in order to live.
-Fashion school, on the other hand, can be an expensive option for those interested, especially those pursuing fashion design, which factors in cost of materials and fabrics.
+Getting started in the industry typically leads many to turn to unpaid internships, which isn’t always a viable option for some who need to work full-time paid positions in order to live.
+Higher education, on the other hand, can be an expensive option for those interested, especially those pursuing fashion design, which factors in cost of materials, fabrics and other supplies.

 In the workplace, Black voices may be overlooked or ignored, even after being hired.
 In instances like these, it’s up to white employers and bosses to take an extra step forward.

 “Ultimately, if we’re talking about the struggles of Black people in fashion, within predominantly white spaces,” Randall says, “the people with the most power, which are white people who have these editor-in-chief positions, and c-suite positions, they’re going to have to be empathetic … really hear what we’re saying and make those strategic decisions to make sure that we’re represented at these organizations.”

 A 2019 graduate from Texas Tech University, Randall has worked as a fashion writer for Kazi Magazine, a venture associate for LaunchNET, and a staff writer for several luxury boutiques.
 However, his end goal is to be an editor-in-chief of his own luxury magazine geared toward Black men.